by IDS Imaging Development Systems GmbH, Dimbacher Str. 6-8, 74182 Obersulm

 f. the rights infringement did not arise as a result of the customer altering the delivered goods in an unauthorized manner or using them in a manner inconsistent with the contract.

-VIII.
+IX.
 Applicable law, legal venue, severability clause

 1. All legal relations between IDS and the customer are governed solely by the law of the Federal Republic of Germany, to the exclusion of the UN Convention on the International Sale of Goods.

-2. The sole legal venue for all disputes arising directly or indirectly from this contractual relationship is Heilbronn if the customer is a commercial entity.
+2. The sole legal venue for all disputes arising directly or indirectly from any contractual relationship is Heilbronn if the customer is a commercial entity.
 However, IDS is also entitled to bring an action in the customer's home district.

-3. If individual provisions of this contract conflict entirely or in part with compelling law or for any other reason be invalid or ineffective, the validity of the remaining provisions shall be unaffected thereby.
+3. If individual provisions of this terms conflict entirely or in part with compelling law or for any other reason be invalid or ineffective, the validity of the remaining provisions shall be unaffected thereby.

 IDS Imaging Development Systems GmbH General Terms of Delivery